MatthewBuchananAstley/vop/README.md

 # vop
-The voice of pinocchio password generator
+The voice of pinocchio

+"password generator"